jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

       X should do Y if Z

-  OK, so X should do Y...
-Is it doing it right at the moment?
+  In this case the reader could be left with questions.
+Is X doing it right at the moment?
 Is this a ``TODO`` note?
+Is this a test for an expected failure?

+  Since we have "Explicit is better than implicit" (`PEP20
-  We're aiming for simplicity and clarity in our tests, so definitely clear out any indefinite language.
+  <https://www.python.org/dev/peps/pep-0020/>`_), then definitely clear out any
+  indefinite language in your test docstrings.

 Arrange